ghodratii/timeline-calendar/readme.txt

 * Add multiple events for one day.
 (NEW)
 * Totally customizable in HTML for all days.
 * Ability to hide in days with no events.
+* Ability to displaying an excerpt instead of full event text.
 * Ability to show event just for today or past and future days.
 * 100% compatible with وردپرس فارسی and Jalali calendar.
 * With special uninstall page.